Turmag/turmag-eslint-special-rules/docs/rules/import-right-order.md

 ```

 ## 🔧 Rule Details (Config)
 You can activate it rule or not.
-Just in case, I want to warn you that the rule is difficult, and it is better to include it last
+Just in case, I want to warn you that the rule is difficult, and it is better to include it last.
+DEPRECATED RULE!
+It's better to use rule sort-imports with custom groups from plugin eslint-plugin-perfectionist

 ```js